Hi. I'm Ben

 My focus in education revolves around our responsibilities as a nation to educate our country and build a healthy, happy, and sustainable society.
-Once we’ve identified those responsibilities, what does their execution look like in our schools?
-As information becomes evermore abundant and accessible, and our economy requires savvy, creative innovators, what sorts of curricula, classrooms, economic incentives, and education staffing are most appropriate?
+Once we’ve identified those responsibilities, what does their execution look like?
+As information becomes evermore abundant and accessible, and our economy requires savvy, creative innovators, what sorts of curricula, classrooms, economic incentives, and educational staffing are most appropriate?

 experience sound, silence, and group dynamics in a whole new way